eliasbagley/eliasbagley.github.io/_posts/2016-02-14-getting-started-with-etherium.markdown

 ## 2) `cd` to a new blank directory

-`mkdir ~/etherium_test && cd ~/etherium_test`
+`mkdir ~/ethereum_test && cd ~/ethereum_test`

 ## 3) Create an empty directory for the test blockchain

-This is so our testnet doesn't clobber the main Etherium blockchain
+This is so our testnet doesn't clobber the main Ethereum blockchain

 `mkdir .testchain`